elias-aouad/sam-finetuning/README.md

 These commands include :

 - Generating a dataset (in the `dataset` folder)

+  For more information on how to generate a dataset for packshot images, please follow the README inside the folder `dataset`

 - Defining the right configurations and classes for training SAM (in the `sam` folder)